 To maximize the life of the lubricant, consider the system life, temperatures, viscosity, and speed when selecting the lubrication.

 4. Bearing Contamination

 Another common cause of bearing failure is contamination.
-Contamination happens when particles enter the bearing raceway during operation and becomes pressed between the balls and the bearing raceway.
+Contamination happens when particles enter the bearing raceway during operation and become pressed between the balls and the bearing raceway.

 As the balls keep rolling over the particles, craters are formed on the raceway leading to machine vibration and excessive heat generation.

-To identify bearing contamination, take a look at the raceways and see if you find a crater.
+To identify bearing contamination, take a look at the raceways and see if you can spot an indentation or a crater.
 Hard contamination tends to leave sharp edges around the crater, and soft contamination tends to leave smoother edges.